UTSCCSCC01/finalprojectf22-momentie/doc/sprint1/logWork.md

  - Created Login webpage, 6 hours.
 MOM-41
  - Get the user input data and send http request with data to API, 3 hour.
 MOM-45
  - Redirect to profile page after successfully logged in, provide link that allows user to register.
 1 hour.
 MOM-47
+ - fix bug about failed to direct to profile page after login, 0.5 hour, MOM-59

 User stories done:
  - MOM-5